 Our tour guides and drivers are always grateful to receive tips for a job well done.
-If you’re attending a cooking class or an in-home meal, there is no need to tip the instructor or hostess.
+If you’re attending a cooking class or an in-home meal, there’s no need to tip the instructor or host.
 If you’d like to read more on this topic, see our article on Tipping in Morocco.

-Tickets purchased through our site are fully refundable if your cancellation request is made at least two weeks in advance of your event, and 50% refundable if your cancellation request is made at least 48 hours before your event.
+Bookings made through our site for our regular food tours, cooking classes and meals with locals are fully refundable if your cancellation request is made at least two weeks in advance of your event, and 50% refundable if your cancellation request is made at least 48 hours before your event.
 After that time, no refunds will be given for cancellations or for failure to attend.

-We’re also happy to accommodate date change requests which are made at least two weeks prior to your event.
+We’re also happy to try to accommodate date change requests but can’t guarantee availability on your new date.
 Please visit our Contact page if you need to make this request.
-Once your event is less than two weeks away, we’re unable to issue date changes.

 Our food and cultural tours require only two adult participants in order to run, so cancellations are rare.
-If the minimum number of participants have not purchased tickets for your selected date, you’ll be notified in advance and given a full refund unless you prefer another option such as converting your order to a gift certificate or scheduling a date change.
+If the minimum number of participants have not purchased tickets for your selected date, you’ll be notified in advance and given a full refund unless you prefer to schedule a date change.

 Our tours, culinary experiences and cooking class menus are alcohol-free and pork-free.
 This is in keeping with dietary norms in a Muslim country.